Aeurias/NadeshikoSlimeVR/README.md

 Next we will solder the IMU module itself to the header pins.
 For the module to be level, you can continue using the excess header pins as a guide to level the module with the PCB:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/12mono.jpg"  alt="12"/>

-Solder the IMU module to the header pins and remove the temporary guide:
+Solder the IMU module to the header pins and remove the temporary excess header pins:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/13.jpg"  alt="13"/>